 Disclaimer: We like this software, and it has performed well during ordinary use, but we have not undertaken any in-depth testing and we have not checked it for the presence of malware or any potentially harmful behaviour, so you download and use it at your own risk and we do not accept any liability for any loss or damage it may cause.

 Step 3.
-Open up the folder containing your SVG using the PC file explorer (A).
-Ensure that the 'View' option on file explorer is set to 'Medium-sized icons' (B).
-Confirm that you can now view the SVG file (C).
+Open up the folder containing your SVG using the PC file explorer (C).
+Ensure that the 'View' option on file explorer is set to 'Medium-sized icons' (D).
+Confirm that you can now view the SVG file (E).

-Step 5 .You will then be taken to 'Folder options'.
-Select the 'View' tab (A) and then Press 'Apply to Folders' (B).
+Step 5.You will then be taken to 'Folder options'.
+Select the 'View' tab (H), press 'Apply to Folders' (I) and click 'Yes' (J) to confirm.
 This will change all your folders to the same view format.

-You can now re-open VideoScribe and using the thumbnails, import images.
+You can now re-open VideoScribe and use the thumbnails, import images.

 If for any reason you are not seeing the thumbnails please check the following before contacting support: